ranjitapadhi/Simple-Chat-Box-in-Android-using-AWS-Amplify/README.md

-# Simple-Chat-Box in Android using AWS Amplify
+# Simple Real-Time chat in Android using AWS Amplify

 Follow this steps